DavidHartman-Personal/AWS/conf/README.md

-This folder contains files used for configuration of various scripts, etc for this project.
+This folder contains files used for configuration of various scripts, etc related to AWS Projects

 The main sections include:
 * aws